You are here:

 Individuals

 It is an offence to smoke in an enclosed or substantially enclosed public place, workplace or work vehicle.
-People who break this law can be issued with a £50 fixed penalty notice (reduced to £30 if paid within 15 days).
-If the case goes to court due to non-payment, the maximum fine is £200.
+People who break this law can be issued with a fixed penalty notice (the amount is reduced if paid within 15 days).
+Non-payment of a fixed penalty notice could lead to the case being referred to court.

 Management responsibilities